sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 Access control is achieved by enforcing authentication of Supplicants that are attached to an Authenticator's controlled Ports.
 The result of the authentication process determines whether the Supplicant is authorized to access services on that controlled Port.

 A PAE is able to adopt one of two distinct roles within an access control interaction:
-1. authenticator: A Port that enforces authentication before allowing access to services available via that Port.
+1. authenticator: An entity that enforces authentication on a port before allowing access to services available on that port.
-2. supplicant: A Port that attempts to access services offered by the Authenticator.
+2. supplicant: A client that attempts to access services offered by the Authenticator.

 Additionally, there exists a third role:
 3. authentication server: Performs the authentication function necessary to check the credentials of the Supplicant on behalf of the Authenticator.